microsoft/promptflow/docs/how-to-guides/faq.md

 Effective for batch run only, count of parallel workers in batch run execution.

-The default value has been updated from 16 to 4.
+The default value is 4 (was 16 when promptflow<1.4.0)

 Please take the following points into consideration when changing it:

 1. The concurrency should not exceed the total data rows count.
 Otherwise, the execution may slow down due to additional time spent on process startup and shutdown.

 2. High parallelism may cause the underlying API call to reach the rate limit of your LLM endpoint.
 In which case you can decrease the `PF_WORKER_COUNT` or increase the rate limit.
 Please refer to [this doc](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota) on quota management.
+Then you can refer to this expression to set up the concurrency.

 ```
 PF_WORKER_COUNT <= TPM * duration_seconds / token_count / 60